Excerpt from Au Pays de l’Ours Noir,

 The first potlach, given in honour of a dead toeneza, must take place three of rour days after the arrival of the guests.
 Its importance is secondary; they call it liz thoer hanat’soelhih or the carrying away of the ashes, which means that the mortal remains of the toeneza are taken away from the hearth where they were to be resting since his death.
 It is the inheritor who gives this feast.
 The following ceremonial is observed also in the other banquets.

 While everything is being prepared in one of the great lodges, the nephew of the presumed inheritor goes off to call each of the guests.
 The members of his clan honouring the feast with him enter by themselves.
-The call to the guests id done by the young man who, armed with a ceremonial baton goes without saying a word to strike the ground at the feet of the person thus honoured.
-The commune vulgas once assembled, the prominent persons, the first guests to be invited but the last to come are then presented by the master of ceremonies; this latter (person) designating with his baton each toeneza, calls him at the same time byn his hereditary name shouting for example: “Qi! qi!
+The call to the guests is done by the young man who, armed with a ceremonial baton goes without saying a word to strike the ground at the feet of the person thus honoured.
+After the commune vulgas (ordinary people) are assembled, the prominent persons are then presented by the master of ceremonies; this latter (person) designating with his baton each toeneza, calls him at the same time by his hereditary name shouting for example: “Qi! qi!
 Barul.
 Qi! qi!”

 Then the meal begins, or rather the distribution of supplies.
 A double or triple portion is given to the notables present.
 The whole meal is accompanied by copious libations of bear fat.